libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------

-Aetherius's development is self-funded, consider supporting me if you use it frequently :)
+Aetherius's development is self-funded by my day job, consider supporting me if you use it frequently or want development speed to increase.

 <a href='https://ko-fi.com/R6R2NRB0S' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi3.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>